medialab/xan/docs/cmd/heatmap.md

     $   tweets.csv | \
     $ xan heatmap --size 2 --cram --show-numbers

+You can also achieve a result similar to conditional formatting in a spreadsheet by leveraging the -w/--width flag and showing numbers thusly:

+    $ xan matrix count lang1 lang2 data.csv | xan heatmap -w 6 --show-numbers

 Note that, by default, since there is not enough place on the x-axis, labels will be printed in a legend before the heatmap itself.
 If you can afford the space, feel free to use a -S/--size greater then 1 and toggle the -C/--cram flag to fit the